giodc/webba/PASSWORD-RESET-GUIDE.md

 ### Container Not Found

-If you get "Could not find Webbadeploy GUI container":
+If you get "Could not find WharfTales GUI container":

 ```bash
 # List all containers